swing-research/xtdoa/matlab/README.md

 Localizing Unsynchronized Sensors with Unknown Sources
 ================================================================

-This folder contains the MATLAB code to reproduce the results of the paper "Localizing Unsynchronized Sensors with Unknown Sources".
+This folder contains the MATLAB code to reproduce the results of the paper [*Localizing Unsynchronized Sensors with Unknown Sources*](https://arxiv.org/abs/2102.03565).

 Description